geoffrey-diederichs/404CTF_WriteUps/Reversible_Engineering_1/README.md

 - Connecting to the server to send it both our token and password.

 This script is also optimized enough to find the password in less than a few seconds.
-To do so, instead of encoding one byte at a time like we did in the dynamic analysis, the script encodes 16 bytes at a time since the program takes an input of 16 bytes.
-Also, after craking a few passwords, we can notice that they almost always consist of alphanumerical characters.
-That's why this script only works with those characters to considerably reduce the number of bytes we have to encode.
+To do so, instead of encoding one byte at a time like we did in the dynamic analysis, we encode 16 bytes at a time since the program takes an input of 16 bytes.
+Also, after craking a few passwords, we can notice that they almost always consist of alphanumerical characters : only working with those characters considerably reduces the number of bytes we have to encode.

 Finally let's run it :